adonisjs/adonisjs.com/content/blog_posts/articles/adonisjs-v6-announcement.md

+---
+summary: The long awaited version of AdonisJS is finally here.
+In this post, we cover the highlights of the release.
+---

 Alright, sit tight, as this will be a long article.
-The work for v6 started with the goal of moving to ESM and improving the IoC container so that it would not be magical.
+The work for v6 started with the goal of moving to ESM and improving the IoC container to be simple and [have fewer responsibilities](https://github.com/adonisjs/fold/releases/tag/v9.0.0-0).

 But we have touched almost every part of the framework, smoothing out many rough edges, fixing some long pending issues, and rewriting some packages from scratch.

 :::note

 Are you looking to migrate your applications from v5 to v6?
-Check out the [migration-to-v6.adonisjs.com]() website for a complete list of breaking changes.
+Check out the [migration-to-v6.adonisjs.com](https://v6-migration.adonisjs.com/guides/introduction) website for a complete list of breaking changes.

-Also, we have created a migration CLI that can handle the majority of migration work for you.
+Also, we have created a [migration CLI](https://v6-migration.adonisjs.com/guides/upgrade-kit) that can handle the majority of migration work for you.

 :::

 :::applaud

-Before we move forward.
-I will give a huge shoutout to everyone who [sponsored me on Github](http://github.com/sponsors/thetutlage).
-The financial support from you helped me stay focus and make this release possible.
+Before we move forward, I will give a huge shoutout to everyone who [sponsored me on Github](http://github.com/sponsors/thetutlage).
+Your financial support helped me stay focused and make this release possible.

 :::